Analog fast Fourier transforms for scalable and efficient signal processing: Asymptotic scaling laws for the analog FFT

-The scaling law for the number of digital twiddle multiplications is similar to that for ADC conversions.
-In each Cooley-Tukey decomposition of a DFT of size $N$, the number of complex twiddle multiplications is $N$, applied to the intermediate results between the two DFT stages.
-Applying the same logic as above, the number of twiddle multiplications for the three cases in Fig. \ref{fig:fft_tree}(a) are: $K^2$, $3K^4$, and $7K^8$, respectively.
-The energy cost of the digital twiddle multiplications thus also scales as $\mathcal{O}(N \text{log}_K N)$.
-Finally, because the ADC outputs and the twiddle multiplication outputs are the intermediate results in the analog FFT, the number of memory accesses associated with these buffered intermediate results also scales as $\mathcal{O}(N \text{log}_K N)$.
-Therefore, because all major contributions to the energy of the analog FFT follow the same asymptotic scaling behavior, the energy of the analog FFT scales as $\mathcal{O}(N \text{log}_K N)$.
+Since the twiddle factors are multiplied element-wise with the digitized first-stage DFT outputs, the number of multiplications scales proportionally with the number of ADC conversions.
+The same is true for the number of buffered intermediate results.
+We note that no digital twiddle multiplications are needed if using the parallel FFT scheme with only one Cooley-Tukey decomposition.
+Nonetheless, because all major contributions to the energy of the analog FFT follow the same worst-case asymptotic scaling behavior, the energy of the analog FFT scales as $\mathcal{O}(N \text{log}_K N)$.